 Balloon Angioplasty: a procedure in which a small balloon at the tip of the catheter (see cardiac catheterization) is inflated while in an artery to stretch a narrowed artery opening and allow for increase blood flow.

-Beta-Blockers: one kind of medication used to treat high blood pressure, chest pain, and irregular heartbeat, and to help protect a person from heart disease.
+Beta-Blockers: one kind of medication used to treat high blood pressure, chest pain, and irregular heartbeat and to help protect a person from heart disease.
 Beta-blockers work by blocking the effects of adrenaline in various parts of the body.
-Beta-blockers relieve stress to the heart so that it requires less blood and oxygen.
+Beta-blockers relieve stress on the heart so that it requires less blood and oxygen.
 As a result, the heart doesn't have to work as hard and blood pressure is lowered.

 Calcium Channel Blockers: one kind of high blood pressure drug that slows the movement of calcium into the cells of the heart and the walls of the arteries (blood vessels that carry blood from the heart to the tissues).
 This relaxes the arteries and reduces the pressure in the blood vessels and makes it easier for the heart to pump blood.